 This rather traditional view of Bildung was a generational truism.
-Steven Aschheim for example pointed out that not only a positive take on Bildung represented for twentieth century German intellectuals adherence to the tradition of the enlightenment but also the opposite reproach of this education ideal signified the “abandoning” of the enlightened rational, universalist ideals.
+Steven Aschheim, for example, has pointed out that among twentieth-century German intellectuals there were those who reproached Bildung, thus “abandoning” the rational, universalist ideals inherited from the Enlightenment.
 This is also true of Adorno.
-For him, Bildung denoted what Fritz Ringer called the “ideological position” of the German “Bildungsbürgertum” – endowing their emerging liberal ethics, and idea of “progress” with its foundation.
-In such a way Bildung refers to education, to culture and to an ideology at the center of which lies an idea of progress, absorbed into the development of each individual.
-As an educational ideal it represented also the cornerstone of class identity “of the educated middle classes under the circumstances of political impotence”, connecting in this way the ideals of the enlightenment, liberal ethics with concrete social and political aims.
+For him, Bildung denoted what Fritz Ringer called the “ideological position” of the German “Bildungsbürgertum” – endowing their emerging liberal ethics and idea of “progress” with a foundation.
+In such a way, Bildung referred to education, to culture, and to an ideology at the center of which lay an idea of progress, absorbed into the development of each individual.
+As an educational ideal it also represented the cornerstone of class identity “of the educated middle classes under the circumstances of political impotence”, thus connecting the ideals of the enlightenment, i.e. liberal ethics, with concrete social and political aims.

-It is, however, the particular theological aspects that Benjamin ascribed to Bildung that are further developed by Adorno.
-Theology is here central because for Adorno self-formation secularizes the concept of the godlikeness of man (imago-dei) found in Christian theology.
+However, Adorno sought to develop the particular theological aspects that Benjamin ascribed to Bildung.
+Theology is central here because for Adorno self-formation secularizes the concept of the godlikeness of man (imago-dei) found in Christian theology.
 This notion of secularization is decisive.
-It underlines the manner in which education for Adorno epitomizes the history of critique discussed above.
-Arguably, we are presented with a central arena in which theological ideas are translated into rational categories of critique – replacing, in in so doing rescuing these ideas.
-Aiming at the refinement of a rational, autonomous individual, Bildung entails the overall idea of progress by means of self fulfilment, designating self-perfection.
-This overall mission of progress towards the “good life” carries with it a secularized version of human creation in the image of god, with all its redemptive overtones.
-These overtones are connected to what Gotthold Ephraim Lessing labeled “revelation coming to the individual man”, which for Adorno marked a clear case for the centrality of theological notions invested in the formation of an ideal type of a rational, autonomous, critical human being.
-In such a way, the secularization of revelation entailed in the concept of Bildung offers a reconceptualization of theological concepts.
+It underlines the manner in which education epitomizes the history of critique discussed above.
+Arguably, we are presented with a stage on which theological ideas are translated into rational categories of critique – replacing, but in so doing rescuing, these ideas.
+Aimed at the refinement of a rational, autonomous individual, Bildung comes to represent the overall idea of progress by means of self-fulfillment, designating self-perfection.
+This overall mission of progress towards the “good life” carries with it a secularized version of human creation according to the image of God, with all its redemptive overtones.
+These overtones are connected to what Gotthold Ephraim Lessing labelled “revelation coming to the individual man”, which Adorno understood as a process in which theological notions are central because they are invested in the formation of an ideal type of rational, autonomous, critical human being.
+From this perspective, the secularization of revelation contained within the concept of Bildung offers a reconceptualization of theological concepts.

-Yet, if human cultivation provides Adorno with the arena for the unfolding of the relation of critique to theology, it also stands for the locus of its entrapment, when Bildung was transformed into “a socialized pseudo-education (Halbbildung), the ubiquity of the alienated spirit.”
-For Adorno such a transformation of an educational ideal means “regression” (Rückbildung), a term that indicates a transformation of self-formation that was designed to critically resist social dominance, with one that is absorbed by such a control.
+Yet, while the cultivation of humanity provides Adorno with the forum for discussing the relation of critique to theology, it also becomes the locus of its entrapment, when Bildung is transformed into “a socialized pseudo-education (Halbbildung), the ubiquity of the alienated spirit.”
+For Adorno the transformation of an educational ideal means “regression” (Rückbildung), a term that indicates a shift from self-formation that critically resists social dominance to self-formation that is absorbed by such a controlling influence.
 What enables regression is the “spiritualization” (“Vegeistlichung”) of self-formation.
-As in Dialectic of Enlightenment the spiritualization that Adorno evokes does not refer to the making of a concrete substance more abstract or removed from the world, but rather to the loss of the original theological horizon of critique.
-Following such a process, the social and political reality – “the world in which we exist” – absorbs the theological hopes for redemption invested in human self-formation.
-In this way “the dream of associating critique with freedom from the dictate of means (Mittel), from obdurate and sterile utility, is falsified into an apology for the world guided by the same dictate.”
+As in Dialectic of Enlightenment, the spiritualization that Adorno evokes does not refer to the making of a concrete substance that is more abstract or removed from the world, but rather to the loss of the original theological horizon of critique.
+Following such a process, social and political reality – “the world in which we exist” – absorbs the theological hopes for redemption invested in human self-formation.
+In this way, “the dream of associating critique with freedom from the dictate of means (Mittel), from obdurate and sterile utility, is falsified into an apology for the world guided by the same dictate.”
 An entrapping education, somewhat cunningly, replaces an original theological mission by means of its falsification.